m0nadicph0/DSA/recursion/README.md

 27. Write a recursive function to calculate the sum of the digits of a binary number.
 28. Write a recursive function to calculate the sum of the digits of a hexadecimal number.
 29. Write a recursive function to calculate the sum of the digits of an octal number.
-30. Write a recursive function to calculate the sum of the digits of a decimal number.

 ## Intermediate Problems
 1. Write a recursive function to generate all permutations of a string.